ChilliCream/hotchocolate-docs/docs/middleware.md

 The most common way to extend the execution is to extend the pipeline that resolves data from a field.

-The field resolver itself is embeded in a middleware that will call the field\`s resolver if no other middleware component has produced a result for the field.
+The field resolver itself is embedded in a middleware that will call the field's resolver if no other middleware component has produced a result for the field.

 A field middleware can be used to convert the result of a field to fetch the result from a different source or even validate the arguments of a field.
 There are multiple use cases for which a field middleware is useful.

 A field middleware can be bound to a specific field or it can be included into the field resolver pipeline of all fields.

-So, let us first have a look at the simpelest case were we add a field middleware to every field of the middleware.
+So, let us first have a look at the simplest case where we add a field middleware to every field of the middleware.

 Our middleware shall resolve the field data if the source-object (parent-object) that is passed down to the field resolver pipeline is a dictionary.